How You Can Help

-Held over the nearest weekend to 02 May as it was on this date in 2004 that a greyhound called Rusty was found severely injured on Fochriw Mountain, South Wales.
+Held over the nearest weekend to 02 May as it was on this date in 2004 that a greyhound called Rusty was found suffering after being tortured and brutalized, on Fochriw Mountain, South Wales.

 Following a toe injury that terminated the greyhound’s racing career, Andrew Gough was paid £10 to kill the animal.
 Rusty was shot in the head with a captive-bolt pistol and had his ears hacked off to prevent identification from tattoo markings.
-Despite the appalling injuries, the black male was still alive when found but could not be saved and was later put-to-sleep.
+Despite the appalling injuries, the black male was still alive when found but could not be saved and was later put-to-sleep by a vet.

 Greyhound Remembrance Weekend